-A: You can’t restrain it from growing, but Norm Mittleider, from The Art of Pruning, says Leyland cypress can be maintained as a nice hedge.
+A: You can’t restrain it from growing, but retired pruning expert Norm Mittleider, says Leyland cypress can be maintained as a nice hedge.
 The trick is to go in and make deep cuts twice a year, in early April and early August.
 Reduce a thick, coarse branch by pruning back to a smaller, finer branch.
 In this way a soft, fine-textured look can be achieved and maintained.

 Never reduce a Leyland’s height by more than a third.
 Once topped, it must be maintained; otherwise multiple leaders develop, producing a weaker, atypical top.
 If you need to remove 3 or more feet of height, do it in late February.
 Always prune back to a branch; never leave a stub.
 Understand that this becomes a regular commitment of your time to properly care for the plant.